Paladin Energy: Malawi

-Kayelekera mine in Malawi was the Company's second mine.
-A Development Agreement with the Government of Malawi was executed in February 2007, which provided fiscal stability for the project for ten years.
-Kayelekera was officially opened in April 2009 and has operated at designed production rates of 3.3Mlb U3O8.
-Project life is expected to run for at least an additional 8 years with exploration underway to identify feedstocks to extend the current project life.

 The uranium development in Malawi has been besieged by issues and international media attention since 2008.
 A report presented by the United Nations Human Rights Commission argued that Malawi would lose money and resources over the life of the mine.

 In 2014, Paladin suspended production at Kayelekera, citing lowered uranium prices at the reason for suspension.

 Canada

-In February 2011, Paladin completed the acquisition of its first Canadian project.
-Paladin acquired the uranium assets of Canadian company Aurora Energy Resources Inc. (Aurora) which added a significant tenement package in the highly prospective Central Mineral Belt (CMB) in the province of Newfoundland and Labrador.
-Aurora had already established a Mineral Resource base of 40.2Mt at 0.09% U3O8 (83.8Mlb) of Measured and Indicated category material, with an additional 29.0Mt at 0.08% U3O8 (53.0Mlb) of Inferred category resources.

 In 2015, the Canadian Federal government granted an exemption to the current regulations on foreign ownership of active producing mines in Canada.
 Paladin was granted the right to have a majority ownership stake in the Michelin uranium mine, located in Newfoundland.
 Paladin was able to secure the exemption by demonstrating that no suitable Canadian owned company was attracted to the venture.

 Australian uranium mining ban

 A uranium mining ban dating back to 1989 had been in place, hindering the group's Australian activities for more than a decade.
 This ban was overturned in October 2012, paving the way for firms like Paladin to take advantage of the vast resources available; exploration had not been prohibited and thus the reserves have been targeted and are ready for mining.

 However, it was not all of Australia that lifted the ban.
 In 2015, the Government of Queensland reinstated the ban on all uranium mining activity.
 South Australia is still undertaking research into the effect of uranium mining in the state.
 Mining is still banned in New South Wales, Victoria and Tasmania.

 Paladin owns the Valhalla deposit with both measured and indicated uranium resources of 24,425tU.